g-adamante/literate-invention/content/_index.en.md

 I’m Gabriel Adamante.
 I write about a lot of things, and also fiction (witch I really enjoy).
 I wrote a short stories book called Tales the World Ending.

-Right now, I’m living in Italy, and working on a translation of Marcus Aurelius Meditations to portuguese.
+Right now, I’m living in Spain, and working on a translation of Marcus Aurelius Meditations to portuguese.

 You’ll find here some book notes, what I’m doing right now,my Short Stories (in portuguese, I’m afraid :/ ), and some snippets of code I may have put to use.